crownstone/crownstone-lib-python-sse/README.md

 Asynchronous Python library that listens to Crownstone SSE events.

 ## Functionality
-* Async: using asyncio and aiohttp, optimized for speed.
+* Async: using asyncio and aiohttp, easy to integrate in existing projects.
-* Easy to use: simply pass your crownstone email and password to the constructor, and start the client!
+* Multi-functional: Library provides an extra thread wrapper to run the client in sync context.
 * Complete: Fully integrated event bus that can be used to listen to events, and run callbacks.
-* Independent: Client runs in a separate thread, your main thread will not be blocked!

 ## Requirements
-* Python 3.7 or higher
+* Python 3.9
-* Aiohttp 3.6.2
+* Aiohttp 3.7.4

 ## Standard installation
 cd to the project folder and run: